Panzerhandschuh/tf2-surf-server-tools/README.md

 Sentry Tools - Lets you modify the damage and knockback of sentries.

 Addcond - Necessary to have to use the buffs on certain maps like surf_torrent and surf_underearth_v2.

+The cfg folder contains map configs for the spawn restrict plugin.
+They will disable various weapons that are abused on those maps.